tamirgen/hidow/README.md

     * The app doesn't use database models.

-    * The app has 1 view called called "index" the returns the index page.
+    * The app has 1 view called called "index" that returns the index page.

 - The products app: